 Campton is a tiny city located in the state of Kentucky.
 With a population of 308 people and just one neighborhood, Campton is the 353rd largest community in Kentucky.

-Campton is a blue-collar town, with 38.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Campton is generally considered to be a blue-collar town.
+38.89% of the Campton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Campton is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Campton who work in sales jobs (31.94%), office and administrative support (8.33%), and healthcare (5.56%).

 Of important note, Campton is also a city of artists.
 Campton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Campton’s character.